 Why do people need their wisdom teeth out?

 Not everyone needs to have their wisdom teeth extracted.
-In some cases when the teeth finally appear there is enough room and they settle in to place just like any other tooth.
-The main difference being that they are difficult to brush and maintain due to their location at the back of the mouth which can make them more prone to decay.
+In some cases when the teeth finally appear there is enough room and they settle into place just like any other tooth.
+The main difference is that they are difficult to brush and maintain due to their location at the back of the mouth which can make them more prone to decay.

 Unfortunately, wisdom teeth have long been identified as a source of problems and continue to be the teeth most likely to not come through properly otherwise known as ‘impacted’.
 When impacted they can cause pain, discomfort, swelling, infection, problems with surrounding teeth as well as in some cases develop cysts and tumours.

-Do I have to go to hospital to have them out?
+Do I have to go to the hospital to have them out?

-In the past it was commonplace to perform this procedure under general anaesthetic in hospital, with the benefit of being completely unconscious or ‘knocked out’ for the whole procedure.
-The downside to this is that general anaesthetic does carry a number of risks and patients have to go to hospital which can be very costly and inconvenient.
+In the past, it was commonplace to perform this procedure under general anaesthetic in a hospital, with the benefit of being completely unconscious or ‘knocked out’ for the whole procedure.
+The downside to this is that general anaesthetic does carry a number of risks and patients have to go to a hospital which can be very costly and inconvenient.

 Now there is another way…